-In recent years a more formative and formal approach has been taken into account.
-Educational researchers and practitioners have understood the importance of making decisions based on a cumulous of precise formative instruments, processes, and strategies that provide a better insight of teachers’ and students’ needs to continuously redesign and adapt the teaching-learning process (Brown, Schildkamp & Hubers, 2017).
+In recent years, studies have taken a more formative and formal approach into account.
+Educational researchers and practitioners have understood the importance of making decisions to improve education.
+For instance, they base formative assessments on a cumulous of specific formative instruments, processes, and strategies, which will provide them with a better insight into teachers’ and students’ needs.
+Thus, being able to continuously redesign and adapt the teaching-learning process (Brown, Schildkamp & Hubers, 2017).

 As an educator, you can argue that you already collect data from your students.
-However, you might want to ask yourself how systematic this process is.
+However, you might want to ask yourself if your process is systematic.
 What type of data are you collecting, qualitative or quantitative?
-How do collect your data?
-How and where do you store it?
+How do you collect your data?
+Where do you store it?
 How do you categorize it?
-How do you analyze it?
+What techniques and tools do you use to analyze it?
 How do you interpret it?
-How do you share it?
-Questions that are not easily answered, but will definitely help us reflect on the importance of formal assessments.
+What channels of communication do you use to share it?
+These specific types of questions will help us reflect on the importance of formal assessments.

-A study by Poortman and Schildkamp (2016) describes how by developing an extensive and intensive professional development program focused on data use intervention, schools were able to solve the student achievement problem they worked on.
+A study by Poortman and Schildkamp (2016) describes how by developing an extensive and intensive professional development program focused on data use intervention, schools could solve the identified student achievement problems.
 Teachers (4-6 per school) and school leaders (1-2 per school) worked together in teams.
-They used a systematic procedure and were guided by a data coach to learn how to use data to solve educational problems related to student achievement.
-Teachers and leaders would have to be able to use the data they collected, analyzed, and interpreted in order to accept or reject their hypothesis about the cause of the learning issue and evaluate the actions to be taken.
+They used a systematic procedure.
+Additionally, a data coach guided them to learn how to use data to solve educational problems related to student achievement.
+Consequently, teachers and leaders understood how to use the data they collected and analyzed.
+They then developed a hypothesis about the cause of the learning issue and evaluated its actions.

-The use of data teams has positive effects, such as improving students’ achievements, promoting teacher collaboration, enhancing leaders’ and teachers’ knowledge and skills in handling data, prompting a collective focus, creates a sense of ownership, encouraging reflective dialogues, and aids in designing context-specific solutions.
+According to the previous studies, the use of data teams has positive effects, such as improving students’ achievements and promoting teacher collaboration.
+More than that, it enhances leaders’ and teachers’ knowledge and skills in handling data, prompting a collective focus, and it creates a sense of ownership.
+Furthermore, it encourages reflective dialogues and aids in designing context-specific solutions.
 However, for data teams to be successful, the development plan should be of high quality and implemented as a long-term plan (Poortman & Schildkamp, 2016; Brown et al., 2017).

 You now might be asking yourself how you can implement this in your own context.
 We will now provide certain characteristics, guidelines, and strategies that you could follow for an effective implementation.